jordantangy/OS_final/q2/2.2/readme.md

 5- If you want to send more signals of type SIGINT or SIGUSR1, repeat the step 4 starting from b.
     When you will send SIGUSR1, the server will terminate and show how many signals SIGINT the server received.

-*** If you want to repeat the process from the beginning , write in the command line : make clean, and then start again from step 2 ***
+*** If you want to repeat the process from the beginning , write in the command line : make clean , and then start again from step 2 ***